Rules and Regulations

 Human Subjects

-One (1) copy of the summary report is to be included with the Regional Science Fair registration forms.
-Mail an electronic PDF version to rrmarx@uvic.ca
+One (1) copy of the Project Board summary is to be included with the Regional Science Fair registration forms.
+Mail an electronic PDF version to rrmarx@uvic.ca along with your other documents.
+The PDF file name must begin with the student’s “lastname_firstname

 Requirements for the report:

-- Paper size = 22 × 28 cm size (approx. 8.5 × 11 in), double-spaced, 12 pt font, typewritten on one side only (or the handwritten equivalent thereof) including all graphs, diagrams, etc. Reports in excess of this limit will be penalised.
+• Paper size = 22 × 28 cm size (approx. 8.5 × 11 in), double-spaced, 12 pt font, typewritten on one side only (or the handwritten equivalent thereof) including all graphs, diagrams, etc. Reports in excess of this limit may be penalised.

 Use a simple format including: